Connections on non-abelian Gerbes and their Holonomy: Surface Holonomy

+By Lemma \ref{subgroup}, the reduction $\mathfrak{G}\red$ is a subgroup of the abelianization $H/[H,H]$ and hence abelian.
+Note that the projection to the quotient yields a strict 2-functor

-\begin{example} Let us specify to two examples of Lie 2-groups $\mathfrak{G}$: \begin{enumerate} \item[(a)] In the case of the 2-group $\mathcal{B}A$ for $A$ an ordinary abelian Lie group, the holonomy is an element in $A$, and since here $\alpha$ is the trivial action and $[1,A]$ is the trivial group, the holonomy is independent of both under the choice of the base point and under changes of the loop.
+\begin{example} Let us look at examples for Lie 2-groups $\mathfrak{G}$: \begin{enumerate}[(a)] \item In the case of the 2-group $\mathcal{B}A$ for $A$ an ordinary abelian Lie group, $[1,A]$ is the trivial group, and $(\mathcal{B}A)\red=A$.

-\item[(b)] Let $G$ be an ordinary Lie group and let $\mathcal{E}G$ the associated 2-group of inner automorphisms, see Section \ref{sec6_3}.
-Since $\alpha$ here is the conjugation action of $G$ on itself, the holonomy becomes conjugated when moving the base point, just like in the case of ordinary holonomy.
-Further, the subgroup $[G,H]$ we have considered above is here just the ordinary commutator subgroup $[G,G]$, so that the image of the holonomy in $G/[G,G]$ is independent of the choice of the loop.
+\item Let $G$ be a Lie group and let $\mathcal{E}G$ the associated 2-group of inner automorphisms, see Section \ref{sec6_3}.
+Since $\alpha$ here is the conjugation action of $G$ on itself, $[G,G]$ is indeed the commutator subgroup.
+Thus $(\mathcal{E}G)\red$ is an abelian Lie group, the abelianization of $G$.